 There are very exciting things happening in terms of leukemia treatment options!
 We hope to continue to support the researchers at St. Jude's in their developments!
 Click below to read more...

 We are a small nonprofit organization focused on helping finding a cure for hypodiploid ALL and helping other teens that have gone through a cancer diagnosis like Molly.We have found ways of doing this by supporting researchers at St. Jude's and establishing a college scholarship at Emmaus High School.
 We continue to look for ways to help and are always open to your ideas/suggestions.

 Monetary donations are great, but sometimes the donation of your time can be more rewarding!
-If you or your group would like to help in some way, we would greatly appreciate your help at the 6th annual golf tournament!
-See the link above to sign up now!
-We will be in need of gift baskets, cookie donations and volunteers the day of the event.
+If you or your group would like to help in some way, we would greatly appreciate your help at one of our events!
+Check back frequently for updates on events as we post them!
 Your time and talent is welcome and always appreciated.

 The support for Molly and our family as she was going through treatment for hypodiploid ALL was amazing.
 So many friends and family and acquaintances from all over were there for us and we will never, ever forget it!
 We truly believe all the love and support helped her get where she is today.
 We don't want anyone not to have a support system as they go through this difficult time.
 If you know of a family that has a child/teen diagnosed with cancer and could use some help, please contact us.

 MollySTRONG Foundation has been working in collaboration with the Henry Schueler 41 and 9 Foundation to give to St. Jude's Hospital.
 Henry Schueler also had hypodipoid ALL.
 Click below to read Henry's brave story and about their Foundation's mission.